 The leftmost lantern above held after shave (Product ID 3735) and the center lantern held lime (Product ID 3525).
 Both were sold from 1973 to 1975.
 The green bottle on the right held after shave (Product ID 3632).

-The above pictures from Old Spice sales literature show the original after shave and lime lanterns in 1973 (left), and the newer design bottle in 1980 (right).
+The above pictures from Old Spice sales literature show the original after shave and lime lanterns in clear plastic cases from 1973 (left), and the newer design bottle containing after shave with a 1978 to 1980 package (right).

 This Ship's Lantern decanter was made in England for the British market.
 It held after shave and dates somewhere in the 1970s.
 It is molded from amber glass.
 The bottom label is shown at right.